pabloinsente/pabloinsente.github.io/_posts/2020-07-08-intro-numpy-fundamentals.md

 ## NumPy arrays

 `NumPy` fundamental object is the **[ndarray](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html)**.
 Arrays are simply ordered collections of elements, like single numbers, [lists](https://docs.python.org/3/tutorial/datastructures.html), [sets](https://realpython.com/python-sets/), [vectors](https://pabloinsente.github.io/intro-linear-algebra#vectors), [matrices](https://pabloinsente.github.io/intro-linear-algebra#matrices), or [tensors](https://en.wikipedia.org/wiki/Tensor).
 In Additionally, elements in an array have of **the same type**.
 For instance, an array can't have integers and text at the same time.
+The reason is simple: mathematical operations with objects containing multiple data types would be slow, and `NumPy` main goal is fast and efficient numerical computation.

 The "n" in "ndarray" makes references to the arbitrary number of dimensions it can take.
 An array with one element and one dimension, it's a "singleton" or just a number.
 An array with four elements and two dimensions is a 2x2 matrix.
 Put simply, an array is like an Excel sheet with the caveat that instead of being restricted to two dimensions, it can be extended to 3, 4, or higher dimensions, and that you can't combine data types in a "sheet".